 Scenic whitewater raft, tube and inflatable canoe trips on the Guadalupe and Comal Rivers.
 Guides available upon request.
 Floats start early in the morning, late in the afternoon or all day.

 selections of Texas wines.
 Wine is sold by the glass and the bottle and discounts are available on cases.
 In addition, they carry a variety of craft beers on tap from some of Texas' finest craft brewers.
-In The Grapevine's outdoor garden, music is offered on Saturdays most of the year and the Come and Taste It event is held the third Thursday of each month except January.

 The Barn Pottery work studio and gallery is